This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - ECT may cause memory loss and confusion.
 Your confusion may go away in a short time, such as 1 hour after your treatment.
 You may lose your memory for 1 to 3 weeks, and some memories may be lost forever.

 - You may also get a headache after an ECT treatment.
 These headaches usually only last a short time.
-If you have a headache after ECT, ask your primary healthcare provider for medicine to make it go away.
-If more ECT treatments are planned for you, ask the caregiver to give you medicine before the treatments to help prevent headaches.
+If you have a headache after ECT, ask your healthcare provider for medicine to make it go away.
+If more ECT treatments are planned for you, ask the healthcare provider to give you medicine before the treatments to help prevent headaches.